Check out all the tests below to see more information about each of them!

 **CAREER AND COLLEGE PLANNING: Wrenshall School District has a number of requirements to fulfill for students’ career and college planning for students first enrolled in grade eight in 2012-2013 and later.
 This includes offering students in grade 11 an opportunity to participate in a nationally recognized college entrance exam (ACT or SAT) on a school day.
 Wrenshall School will continue to provide the ACT as it’s selected option.

 This year, Minnesota made the legislative decision to no longer reimburse public schools for testing all students wishing to take the ACT test on a school day in the 2017-2018 school year.
-Moving forward, all students will be offered the opportunity to test in school on a weekday, but only students who qualify for free and reduced priced-meals will be reimbursed.
+Moving forward, all students will be offered the opportunity to test in school on a weekday, but only students who are eligible for educational benefits (also called free and reduced lunch or FRL) will be reimbursed.

 2018 ACT DISTRICT TESTING PARTICIPATION FORM: ACT 17-18 newsletter-permission slip